 Certain dogs are more at risk of getting meningitis than others.
 This doesn’t mean that dogs outside of these groups cannot get it; it simply means these dogs are more likely:

-- Specific Breeds are predisposed –
+• Specific Breeds are predisposed –

-- Dogs who have chronic immunodeficiency diseases
+• Dogs who have chronic immunodeficiency diseases

 There are types, such as necrotizing meningoencephalitis (NME), where the cause is unknown.

-Diagnosis of meningoencephalitis in dogs
+Diagnosis of Meningoencephalitis

-If you even think that there is any possible chance that your dog might have meningoencephalitis you need to immediately take your dog to the nearest animal hospital or emergency clinic ($150-$300).
-Make sure that you call ahead to let them know that your dog might have a contagious for of meningoencephalitis.
+Suppose you even think that there is any possible chance that your dog might have meningoencephalitis.
+In that case, you must immediately take your dog to the nearest animal hospital or emergency clinic ($150-$300).
+Make sure you call ahead to let them know that your dog might have contagious meningoencephalitis.
+This will allow them to make appropriate arrangements for your dog to be ushered into a private room upon your arrival to ensure that no other animals are infected.

 The on-call veterinarian will…